zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

   has successfully passed the tests and normalizations in the [Requirements and normalization] specification.

-* "Valid IP Address" -- The term stands for either an [IPv4] address or an [IPv6] address in any address range.
+* "IP Address" -- In this document the term stands for either an [IPv4] address or an [IPv6] address in any address range.

 * "Valid Name Server Name" -- The term stands for a [Valid Domain Name] that functions as the name of a name server.